 The Trust was established following a direct approach by the DfE and currently consists of two schools: Goffs and Goffs-Churchgate Academy.
 The name “Generations” was deliberately chosen for our Trust, and reflects our desire to grow into a Trust that educates and nurtures children from their first days at school to young adulthood at 18 years of age.

 Our Trust encourages innovation.
 It is also firmly focused on maximising the monies available to our schools and staff.
-As such we have a highly skilled central Finance team, plus a dedicated post of Director of Income Generation.
+As such we have a highly skilled central Finance team, plus a dedicated Lettings and income generation team.

 This position is directly focused on ensuring that our facilities yield substantial sums of money via lettings and partnerships.